-From a what-to-do-next perspective, certainly there are continuing discussions in the community and with the European Council, DNS abuse small team, to where org stands ready to support the community, and in parallel ICANN.org continues to research into DNS abuse and will continue to evolve DAAR, most notably initially here in particular with respect to added registrars, but there are other activities they're pursuing and DAAR does help us to understand and inform our DNS abuse discussions.
+From a what-to-do-next perspective, certainly there are continuing discussions in the community and with the GNSO Council, DNS abuse small team, to which org has been providing input and stands ready to continue to support the community, and in parallel ICANN org continues to research into DNS abuse and will continue to evolve DAAR, most notably initially here in particular with respect to adding registrars, but there are other activities they're pursuing and DAAR of course does help us to understand and inform our DNS abuse discussions.
 So... this is important and useful to us in general.
-And as a concrete example of evolving progress, we note that contracted parties are already considering an additional mitigation effort that would undertake to address compromised versus malicious registrations -- which of course the Board supports.
+And as a concrete example of evolving progress, we note that contracted parties are already considering an additional mitigation effort that would undertake to address compromised versus malicious registrations -- which of course the Board supports [inaudible] the community going forward and going to evolve.